Billy-Spearman-WCCI/RaceCarExtension/README.md

     * **call stack**: The current method, the method from which it is called, the method from which that was called, and all the way up to the `main()` method.
 * `interface`: a list of promised behaviors (i.e. a list of methods -- but without implementations)
+    * `implements`
-    * `implements`: an assertion by a class that it implements all promised behaviors of an interface.
+        * Easy definition: an assertion by a class that it implements all promised behaviors of an interface.
+        * True definition:
+            * If it's a concrete class, then the class implements the interface.
+            * If it's an abstract (partial), then all concrete subclasses implement the interface.
+        * Java's syntax is that one "extends a class" and "implements an interface", but both basically say that you're basing yourself on something else.
+        * Class and interface are actually different.
+            * `class` defines objects with data and behavior.
+            * `interface` lists required behavior.
+            * (We haven't done this yet...might never do so) an `abstract` class *can* say that it requires certain behavior to be implemented by its children.

 ## Programming styles